-If you’ve been charged with of or another coke you need to contact a cocaine lawyer in Des Moines Iowa.
+If you've been charged with possession of cocaine or another coke crime you need to contact a cocaine lawyer in Des Moines Iowa.

 If you have a substance abuse problem, seek treatment immediately.
-Getting clean can be the best thing you’ll ever do for yourself and for your loved ones. treatment could save your life.
-If you’re potentially facing a , contact a narcotics immediately. time will interfere with your family life and with your ability to get employment that you’re likely to find fulfilling and engaging. will you whether or not your arose from addiction.
-If you have a substance abuse problem or addiction, may be available for your cocaine charge in some counties.
+Getting clean can be the best thing you'll ever do for yourself and for your loved ones.
+Drug treatment could save your life.
+If you're potentially facing a criminal charge, contact a narcotics lawyer immediately.
+Prison time will interfere with your family life and with your ability to get employment that you're likely to find fulfilling and engaging.
+Law enforcement will arrest you whether or not your drug offense arose from addiction.
+If you have a substance abuse problem or cocaine addiction, drug court may be available for your cocaine charge in some counties.

 Cocaine is an addictive stimulant drug.
 While all cocaine comes from the coca plant, cocaine is sold in different forms.
 Cocaine base or crack cocaine is prepared for smoking and inhalation.
 Powdered cocaine can be snorted, injected, inhaled, or eaten.
 Penalties for crack cocaine and freebase cocaine are usually more severe than penalties for powder cocaine.